pyOpenSci/handbook/community/translation.md

 ## Additional automations for consideration

-Use CI to automatically tag the PR with the translation and the proper language tags.
+- Use CI to automatically tag the PR with the translation and the proper language tags.
+- Use CI to automatically keep the translation files updated once a translation has been released (work in progress [PR #397](https://github.com/pyOpenSci/python-package-guide/pull/397))